What is SEM?

 Defining exactly what SEM or search marketing consists of generates some discussion.
 This is because there are differences between the “real” meaning of the term and the way most people use it today.

 SEM is the set of tools, techniques and strategies that help us to optimize visibility in the search engines of websites and web pages.
 That is, we intend to appear more and be better positioned between Google’s search results and other similar sites.
 Namely, when a user searches for keywords related to our brand.

 Typically, Google search result pages, and other similar sites, show two types of results:

 - Organic search results (usually shown in the centre of the page).
 To know what to show, the search engine uses an algorithm that tells you which sites respond best to a given search.
 For example, Google’s algorithm is based on relevance (website content) and authority (links from other pages).
 The set of techniques and tools used to position organic listings is known as SEO (Search Engine Optimization).

-- Paid search results.
+- Paid Search Results.
 They are usually shown at the top, in a column on the right and at the bottom of the page.
-Unlike organic listings, here the advertiser pays an amount for each click they get.
+Unlike organic listings, here the advertiser pays an amount for each click they get (PPC – Pay Per Click).
 To get purchased traffic, we need to use search engine advertising solutions, like Google Ads.
 This system is also called PPC (pay per click) or CPC (cost per click).

 SEM (Search Engine Marketing), SEO (Search Engine Optimization) and SEA (Search Engine Advertising).
 What are the differences?